-We shower VisitEngland the tourist board with accessible accolades, given their impressive team of experts getting to grips with accessible and inclusive tourism.
+We shower VisitEngland the tourist board with accessible accolades, given their impressive team of experts in inclusive tourism.
 They have exemplary tools to support and advise businesses as well as tourists.
 Consequently, we have a plethora of accessible accommodation on our site, from cabins in the Peak District, an eco-guesthouse in Snowdonia, a farm stay in Northumberland to a converted barn on the Kent Downs.

 A firm favourite for breaking down barriers for years, many stables are well equipped and knowledgeable about catering for people’s special needs.
 Also a great vacation when traveling with a group of mixed ages and requirements, such as in Catalonia, where you can combine it with swimming and kayaking, in the adapted pool or in Banyoles Lake, with massages and myriad outdoor activities on offer.

-Houseboats are probably not famous for catering for all sorts of needs.
+Houseboats are probably not famous for accessibility.
 However, never judge a barge by its cover.
 On the Kennet and Avon Canal you can vacation on houseboats that are flexible for people with a wide variety of special needs.
 From remote steering devices to adapted bathrooms, this is slow travel at its most responsible and relaxing.
 Taking in the beauty of the North Wessex Downs, rural villages and, of course, canalside pubs.